-Festival of Films from Iran
+Boston Festival of Films From Iran more relevant than ever

 The annual Boston Festival of Films From Iran at the Museum of Fine Arts has long been a mandatory event for cinephiles.
 Iranian filmmakers produce some of the most compelling and challenging films in the world and there are few opportunities to see them outside major festivals.